Anoopshukla-AI/3d-portfolio-anoop/README.md

-# Anoop Shukla — AI Automation Engineer Portfolio
+# Anoop Shukla — AI Automation Engineer Portfolio.

 A 3D interactive portfolio built with React Three Fiber, GSAP ScrollTrigger, and TypeScript.
 Features a particle-network scene, scroll-driven camera animations, and a fully responsive design with mobile SVG fallback.